Maven-Asset-Management-Insights/content/_posts/2026-02-10-maximo-failure-coding-issues.md

 Failure coding works best when it reflects how work is actually performed.

 When that alignment exists, it becomes a powerful tool for understanding performance and improving reliability.
+Consistent [failure codes](https://maven-asset-management-insights.github.io/content/glossary/#failure-code) feed directly into [root cause analysis](https://maven-asset-management-insights.github.io/content/glossary/#root-cause-analysis-rca), reliability metrics like [MTBF](https://maven-asset-management-insights.github.io/content/glossary/#mean-time-between-failures-mtbf), and longer-term [asset performance](https://maven-asset-management-insights.github.io/content/glossary/#asset-performance) tracking.

-It is one of the clearest examples of how strengthening data quality directly supports better outcomes.
+It is one of the clearest examples of how strengthening [data quality](https://maven-asset-management-insights.github.io/content/glossary/#data-quality) directly supports better outcomes.